sanvir0208/object-detection/EXPERIENCE.md

 # Experience Report

-## 1. Goal
+## 1. Objective
-The chief aim was to create an object detection model from scratch in a YOLO-like fashion without using any pretrained weights.
-That is to say, it was really meant to understand and implement core concepts of object detection on images, such as bounding box regression, objectness prediction, and multi-class classification.
+The primary goal was to create an object detection model inspired by YOLO, starting from scratch and without relying on any pretrained weights.
+The aim was to dive deep into the essential concepts of object detection, including bounding box regression, objectness prediction, and multi-class classification in images.

-## 2. Description
+## 2. Approach
-The object detection architecture consisted of a lightweight CNN backbone for feature extraction; it treated the image as a grid of 7x7 cells, predicting bounding boxes and class probabilities for each cell, just like in YOLO.
-The Pascal VOC dataset with 20 object classes was utilized for training.
-A custom loss function, covering losses for localization, confidence, and classification, was used for finding the optimum during training.
+This model employs a lightweight convolutional neural network as its backbone to pull features from images.
+It segments the image into a 7x7 grid, predicting bounding boxes and class probabilities for each cell, much like YOLO does.
+We utilized the Pascal VOC dataset, which includes 20 different object classes, and crafted a custom loss function that merges localization, confidence, and classification losses to enhance training.

 ## 3. Training
-Training ran for 90 epochs, with an 8-batch size optionally using Adam with cosine annealing steps to reduce the learning rate.
-Training and validation were split to assess performance.
-The best weight of the model was saved for the lowest validation loss so it would not overfit and generalize.
+Training spanned 90 epochs with a batch size of 8, using the Adam optimizer alongside a cosine annealing learning rate schedule.
+The dataset was divided into training and validation sets to keep an eye on performance.
+We saved the best model weights based on the lowest validation loss to avoid overfitting and to promote better generalization.

-## 4. Conclusion
+## 4. Outcome
-Testing images showed the model to have reasonable detection accuracy; it detected objects like person, dog, and indoor plants.
-This project allowed for hands-on experience with designing custom detection heads, encoding ground truth labels for object detection, and applying non-max suppression to refine results.
+The model we trained showed decent detection accuracy on test images, successfully recognizing objects like people, dogs, and indoor plants.
+This project offered hands-on experience in designing custom detection heads, encoding ground truth labels for object detection, and applying non-max suppression to refine results.
+It also deepened our understanding of the training dynamics involved in object detection tasks.

+## 5. Trained Model Weights
+The final trained model weights are stored in the file `weights/yolo_best.pth`.
+These weights encapsulate the learned parameters after 90 epochs of training and can be loaded to make predictions on new images without needing to retrain.
+The saved weights ensure reproducibility and can be directly used for deployment or further fine-tuning.